BRYN4444/HitmanRoulette/README.md

 * **Other Fixes:**
   * An Extra Objective on Nightcall wasn't properly displaying an image.
   * Updated some images for Restriction challenges.
-* **Current Plans:**
-  * Preparing for Ambrose Island, Hitman III's upcoming new location.
-Will be added in steps with Main Target(s) first, and Contracts Mode Targets last.
-> **Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
->* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
->* Notice inconsistencies or impossibilities generated if using the Roulette while playing HITMAN or HITMAN 2.
->* Have troubles or inqueries with the new Stream Overlay.

 ---